Zucchini Fritters

 About Molesini Wine Club

-This recipe was developed for Molesini Wine Club to be included in virtual tasting notes with wine shipments.
-Molesini Wine Club, based out of Cortona, Tuscany, features Italian wines that are otherwise unavailable outside of Europe.
-Marco and Paolo Molesini work closely with over 1,000 producers from across the country to ensure they are procuring the top labels from small producers making the finest boutique wines.
-Explore with them as they lead you through Tuscany, Piedmont, Sicily, and many lesser-known wine regions of their country.
-Members can customize shipments, decide on a tier that fits their palate best, and enjoy exclusive access to the most stunning wines of Italy.
-As a member of the Molesini Wine Club means becoming part of the Molesini family and we invite you to join us for this experience.
+I created this recipe for the Molesini Wine Club to include in virtual tasting notes with wine shipments.
+Based in Cortona, Tuscany, the Molesini Wine Club features Italian wines that are usually unavailable outside of Europe.
+Marco and Paolo Molesini work closely with over 1,000 producers across Italy to ensure they acquire the best labels from small producers making exceptional boutique wines.
+Join them as they guide you through Tuscany, Piedmont, Sicily, and many lesser-known wine regions of their country.
+Members can customize shipments, select a tier that best suits their palate, and gain exclusive access to Italy's most stunning wines.
+As a member of the Molesini Wine Club, you become part of the Molesini family, and we invite you to join us in this experience.
 For more information, please visit the Molesini Wine Club website.

 Sally Uhlmann’s passion for cooking led her to publish a memoir-style cookbook, “Just Cook with Sally.”
 She splits her time between the States and her farmhouse in Cortona, Italy, when she is not traveling the world.
 Sally cooks, develops recipes, and writes stories—mostly about the intersection of food, travel, and her life.